kaelzhang/shell-safe-rm/README.md

 By default, on MacOS, `safe-rm` uses AppleScript as much as possible so that removed files could be put back from system Trash app.

-### Change the Default Trach Bin Other Than System Default
+### Change the Default Trash Bin Other Than System Default

 ```sh
 export SAFE_RM_TRASH=/path/to/trash